 - Brown sugar - for sweetness, as cranberries are naturally very tart.

-- Cinnamon - gives a lovely flavour, but is optional if you are on a low histamine diet, as cinnamon is debated in terms of histamine levels.
+- Cinnamon - gives a lovely flavor, but is optional if you are on a low histamine diet, as cinnamon is debated in terms of histamine levels.

 💭 Recipe tips and notes